Women Empowerment

 Swarachna School, situated in Kaintain village of Sitapur district in Uttar Pradesh, is the first senior secondary school for the surrounding 13 villages.
 With the collective efforts of Milaan and the community, the school provides holistic and value-based education to children with an emphasis on girls’ empowerment and education.

-Girls on The Run of Central Jersey
+Girls on The Run of Central Jersey, New Jersey

 Girls on the Run offers fun, evidence-based programs that inspire all girls to build their confidence, kindness and decision-making skills.
 The program culminates with a 5K race.
 Our eight-year partnership has made a major impact – we have been able to provide scholarships to more than 300 girls in Camden, Middlesex and Somerset counties, thereby affording opportunities for girls in low-income communities to participate in the program.